Dreaming of a True World

-Book includes tribute to Dave Chief (1929-2005), Lakota, photos by antoinette nora claypoole and old AIM images donated by Robert Robideau (RIP Feb.
-2009)
+Book includes tribute to Dave Chief (RIP 1929-2005), Lakota, photos by antoinette nora claypoole and old AIM images donated by Robert Robideau (RIP Feb.
+2009).

 Sharon Doubiago, Oregon Literary Arts “poetry book of the year” award winner, praises Little Crow's new work: